Learning in Retirement

 Membership is open to any adult who is retired, semi-retired or working with a flexible schedule.
 An annual fee of $65 entitles members to low-cost courses, special events and special interest groups.

-To become a member, fill out the Learning in Retirement Registration of Waukesha County Membership Form.
-Mail this form and your check to:
+To become a member, fill out the Learning in Retirement Registration of Waukesha County Membership Form and Risk Release Form.
+If you want to pay via PayPal, you can email these forms to email@example.com; or mail these forms and your check to:

 Waukesha County Technical College